fictional-tribble-2/ABI/README.md

 ### 6. Finish Forecasting

+*Required stage: forecasting started*

+After forecasting period you can close forecasting.
+This will automatically check forecasting for spam.

 ```js
 await dao.closeForecasting({ from: account })
 ```

 ### 7. Create token

+*Required stage: forecasting closed*

+When forecasting is closed you can create your project token.
+It will have the `tokenName` and a `tokenSymbol` which you used during DAO creation process.

 ```js
 await dao.createToken(decimals, { from: account })